Ehesp/redibox/README.md

 ![dev dependencies](https://img.shields.io/david/dev/salakar/redibox.svg)
 ![License](https://img.shields.io/npm/l/redibox.svg)

 Ultimate redis toolbox for node.
-Built using ES6/ES7 features and as lightweight as possible with just 2 dependencies.
+Built using ES6/ES7 features and as lightweight as possible with minimal dependencies.

 ## What can you do with RediBox?